Possibilistic inferential models: a review: Possibilistic inferential models

 Validity is not the only reliability-relevant concept.
 In fact, validity is incredibly easy to achieve---just take $\lPi_z(H) \equiv 0$ and $\uPi_z(H) \equiv 1$ for all $z$ and all (non-trivial) $H$.
 The problem, of course, with this latter choice is that the output exactly agrees with the vacuous prior; nothing is learned from data.
 So the goal is to get the most out of the available data but in such a way that reliability is preserved.
 I have already referred and will continue to refer to this complementary notion of reliability as {\em efficiency}.
 The issues here are fundamental, related to basic conceptual notions developed in the early 19th century by Legendre and Gauss concerning least squares and, more generally, the combination of observations \citep[e.g.,][]{stigler1986} and later, in the 20th century, sufficient statistics, Fisher information, the Cram\'er--Rao lower bound, etc.

 Carefully combining information across distinct sources is critical for efficient inference.
 In the early IM developments, \citet{imcond} handled this combination manually, by suitably manipulating the association that links data $Z$, parameter $\Theta$, and auxiliary variable $U$.
 They ``rediscovered'' classical dimension reduction techniques, such as sufficiency and conditioning on ancillary statistics; they also developed some new insights, beyond the scope of this review.
 While their manual approach offers greater flexibility and, in turn, the potential for greater efficiency, this is often difficult to carry out.
 The present construction, with relative likelihood-based ranking, automatically combines observations in a way that's ``optimal,'' at least in certain cases, without any manual effort.
 The results reviewed below, from \citet{imbvm.ext}, show that the valid possibilistic IM above is asymptotically efficient in a familiar sense.
-Consequently, the IM's exact validity (and imprecision) comes at no cost in terms of efficiency.
+Consequently, the IM's exact validity (via imprecision) comes at no cost in terms of efficiency.

 What's summarized below is a possibility-theoretic version of the celebrated {\em Bernstein--von Mises theorem} that appears in the Bayesian and (generalized) fiducial literature, ensuring that the output is asymptotically Gaussian with covariance matrix that agrees with the Cram\'er--Rao lower bound.
 The Bernstein--von Mises theorem is important for Bayes and fiducial because it ensures that the credible sets are asymptotic confidence sets.
-For the possibilistic IM, the contour's level sets are automatically confidence sets according to Corollary~\ref{cor:coverage} above, so Theorem~\ref{thm:bvm} below strictly concerns the IM's efficiency.
+For the possibilistic IM, the contour's level sets are automatically confidence sets (Corollary~\ref{cor:coverage}), so Theorem~\ref{thm:bvm} below strictly concerns the IM's asymptotic efficiency.

 To make sense out of this, I need to introduce the notion of a Gaussian possibility measure.
-Let $g_{m,v}$ denote the $d$-dimensional Gaussian probability density function, parametrized by a mean vector $m \in \RR^d$ and a covariance matrix $v \in \RR_+^{d \times d}$.
-Define the corresponding Gaussian possibility measure as the outer possibilistic approximation \citep[e.g.,][]{dubois.prade.1990} of $\nm_d(m, v)$; see Appendix~\ref{A:possibility}.
-Equivalently, the Gaussian possibility measure is just the probability-to-possibility transform of a Gaussian distribution, and the corresponding possibility contour is
+Let $g_v$ denote the $d$-dimensional Gaussian probability density function, parametrized by a covariance matrix $v \in \RR_+^{d \times d}$.
+Define the corresponding Gaussian possibility measure as the outer possibilistic approximation \citep[e.g.,][and Appendix~\ref{A:possibility}]{dubois.prade.1990} of $\nm_d(0, v)$.
+Equivalently, the Gaussian possibility measure is just the probability-to-possibility transform of a Gaussian distribution, with contour